 - Foreigners Club (Circolo dei Forestieri) – a place lots of you recommended and somewhere I would not have gone otherwise.
 With its English name and hotel style entrance you don’t realise about the beautiful views, terrace and gluten free menu offered within.
 They are AIC accredited and have a great gluten free menu, with extensive choices.
 We tried homemade ravioli, gnocchetti, calamari, house salad and profiteroles.
 All were delicious!

-- Ristorante La Fenice – accredited by the Italian Coeliac Socity (AIC), this restaurant is well set up to cater for coeliacs and gluten free diners.
+- Ristorante La Fenice (temporarily closed) – accredited by the Italian Coeliac Socity (AIC), this restaurant is well set up to cater for coeliacs and gluten free diners.
 They have a gluten free (coeliac) menu available, with a good range of choices.

 - Ristorante Sorrento – everything here can be done gluten free, aside from the lasagne.
 Homemade pasta, pizza,desserts and more.
 Including cheesecake!